Naludrag/AIT/labo3/Rapport.md

   To view a difference we have started a session that will be consistent for the server s1 and then we send request to the load-balancer :
   <img alt="5.2" src="./img/5.2_leastconn_2.PNG" width="700" >

-  In this case the server s2 that has a delay of 0 will handle all the requests beacause it will always have the least connections.
+  In this case the server s2 that has a delay of 0 will handle all the requests because it will always have the least connections.

 - **source**
 Like before we implemented the source algorithm in the haproxy.cfg file :